Floor Guide (Katsura Library)

 Stack 2

-The theses and dissertations of the Graduate School of Engineering and the School of Engineering are stored.
+Theses and dissertations from the Graduate School of Engineering and the School of Engineering are held in this stack room.

 Stack 3